What is orthodontic anchorage?

-Orthodontists need a stable and not a fragile anchor to do the orthodontic treatment without any damages to other oral structures like teeth and gums.
+Orthodontists need a stable and not a fragile anchor to do the orthodontic treatment without any damage to other oral structures like teeth and gums.
 So, they try to use the most suitable anchorage type in or outside of your mouth.

-Three types of orthodontics anchorage:
+Three types of orthodontic anchorage:

 - Extraoral anchorage:

 Extraoral anchorage is the type of anchorage that is fixed outside the mouth to hold the force of tooth movement during our orthodontic treatment.
 Orthodontists use external skeletal parts of the body like the chin, neck, and head to fix the orthodontic appliance for aligning our jaw or teeth irregularities.

 Headgear appliance in orthodontics is an extraoral anchorage appliance.
 Orthodontic headgears treat many jaw and teeth irregularities.
 By wearing headgear, based on different designs, the forces and pressure are spread well over the other skeletal parts of your body (head, neck, or chin).
 So, there will not be any side effects of moving the protruding jaw or teeth during your orthodontics.